mcernusca/workspace/README.md

 # Workspace

+"No computer person should ever use Powerpoint"

+— Alan Kay

-Code behind the deck for: http://mihaicernusca.com/off-balance
+Tool behind the deck for: http://mihaicernusca.com/off-balance

-Disclaimer: this does just what I needed to give the talk - you can run into walls no doubt - not production code!
+## Keyboard shortcuts

 `Enter` to enter edit mode